Missouri holds off late charge, beats No. 6 Illinois 81-78

 Missouri guard Xavier Pinson ended the Tigers’ seven-minute field goal drought on a spinning floater with 51 seconds left to make it 80-76.
 Cockburn threw down a dunk on the next possession, but that was waved off and he was given a Flagrant 1 foul after the 7-footer clipped Missouri’s Mitchell Smith.

 The Tigers ran down the clock before Kobe Brown air-balled a 3-pointer.
-Dosunmu took the rebound the other way and missed an off-balanced 3 that was grabbed by Brown, who missed two free throws.
+Dosunmu took the ensuing inbounds pass the other way and missed an off-balanced 3 that was grabbed by Brown, who missed two free throws.
 Dosunmu tried to get off another late heave, but couldn’t release in time.

+“I heard their coach screaming, ‘Foul!’ so I got in my shooting motion,” Dosunmu said of the 3-pointer following the inbound.
+“I thought (the defender’s) hand got in there and I thought there was going to be some contact.”

 The teams combined for 52 fouls.
 That meant plenty of trips to the foul line, where Missouri — which set a NCAA record for most consecutive foul shots made last season — vastly outperformed Illinois, shooting 84% to the Illini’s 61%.